 I first encountered Gilbert & George at the age of 9.
 They exhibited a work entitled ‘Drunk With God’ (pictured above) at Rosc ’84 in Dublin; an enormous photograph based piece that took over an entire wall.
 They won the Turner Prize two years later.

 I regularly see Gilbert & George out and about around Fournier Street, a gorgeous row of 18th century Huguenot houses between the Ten Bells pub and the Brick Lane mosque.
 Other Fournier Street residents include Tracey Emin and Jason Pierce of Spiritualized.
 Keira Knightley bought a house on the street, but re-sold it when she found the restoration and maintenance to be too demanding.

 My first street encounter with Gilbert & George was priceless.
-I was taking this photograph of a mural by Dublin born artist Ian Harper that features Gilbert & George in the Ten Bells.
-Then, the real life Gilbert & George sauntered by the pub’s huge windows, patiently paused at the pedestrian crossing outside, and crossed Commercial Road towards Spitalfields market and Liverpool Street station.
+I was taking this photograph of a mural by a Dublin born artist called Ian Harper that features Gilbert & George in the Ten Bells.
+Then, the real life Gilbert & George sauntered by the pub’s huge windows, patiently paused at the pedestrian crossing outside, and crossed Commercial Road, and walked towards Spitalfields market and Liverpool Street station.

-Gilbert & George are creatures of habit, celebrity artists and national treasures, but they’re also extremely approachable, friendly and impeccably polite.
-I was attending a blogging course on Fornier Street last March.
-I passed by George (Passmore – the English one with glasses) on the street and he complemented me on my black St. Pauli t-shirt, which seems to initiate conversation whenever I wear it.
+Gilbert & George are creatures of habit, celebrity artists, and national treasures, but they’re also extremely approachable, friendly, and impeccably polite.
+Once I passed by George (Passmore – the English one with glasses) on the street, and he complemented me on my black St. Pauli t-shirt, which in fairness, seems to initiate conversation whenever I wear it.